xehoth/mitsuba/README.md

 - Add support for package manager [conan](https://conan.io/)
 - Fix compilation with C++ 17
 - Fix overflow in render setting UI (only happens in release mode)
-- OpenEXR has been change to 2.5.5 with conan.
+- OpenEXR has been changed to 2.5.5 with conan.

 ## New Plugins